M-Lewinski/watchdogGo/README.md

 - SnsTopic : name of SNS topic that will be used to publish notifications
 - Region : region of AWS services
 - NumOfMinCheckSettings : number of minutes that watchdog will wait in order to check if settings were modified
 - WatchdogId : id of a watchdog daemon.
-It's useful for identifying which watchdog instance sent notification
+It's used for identifying which watchdog instance sent notification
 ```

 Remember to also configure credentials for AWS services (check AWS documentation for more info).